vieteio/docs/docs/editor/index.md

 ### Create edge

-Let's create a first edge.
-Viete is aimed to create fast chains of objects connected by edges.
-So creating and edge requires minimum actions.
+Viete is designed to facilitate the rapid creation of chains of objects connected by edges.
+As a result, the process of creating an edge has been optimized to require the minimum number of actions possible.

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
-To create an edge just drag it from an object.
-Click with left mouse button on an object and drag the mouse outside the object.
-Edge will appear with a start at the object and it's end will follow to the mouse.
+To create an edge, simply click on an object with the left mouse button and drag the mouse away from the object.
+This will cause an edge to appear, originating from the object and extending to the mouse pointer.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>